University of Houston Acceptance Rate, GPA, and Admission Requirements

 How much a UH Graduate make?

-The average annual salary of the UH graduate after 4-6 years of graduation is USD 62377.
+The average annual salary of the graduate after 4-6 years of graduation is USD 62377.
 An average UH graduate makes this much after 10 years of enrollment (4-6 years after graduation).

 The average annual income of a graduate in the United States is USD: 40595